Manchester Rd Surgery Spring 2023 newsletter

 This is the first newsletter we have published since the start of 2020, for obvious reasons we have had our focus and energies otherwise engaged for the last two years!
 Thank you all for all your support and patience over the last two years.
 Our doors have been fully open now for several months and you are able to book face to face or telephone appointments with our clinicians.

-We are now a training practice again!
-Dr Pendlebury began training his first GP registrar in February 2021, our current registrar Dr Nawaz joined us in August 2021 and will be with us for 12 months.
+We are now a training practice.
+Our current registrar Dr Wiggill joined us in August 2022 and will be with us for 12 months.

 Advanced clinical practitioner (ACP)

 Some of you may have already been see by our lovely ACP, she works as a locum for us and has been working for us since September 2021.
 We recognised that we were having issues with capacity following the build up in demand during COVID, the ACP sessions have worked out well in not only providing extra appointments for our patients but also freeing up time for GP’s to focus on complex medical cases and mental health.

 ACP’s and ANP’s can prescribe medication, refer (if appropriate), and will see a variety of conditions e.g: Infections: Ear, nose, chest, sinus, urine, skin, wounds, Gastrointestinal problems: Constipation, sickness and diarrhoea, acute abdominal pain, reflux, New Aches and pains: Twisted ankle, Back ache, Knee, Hip, Shoulder etc. Skin: Wound infection, Acne, Eczema, Psoriasis, Fungal infections, Rashes, Abscess’s, Impetigo, Insect/Animal bites, Warts, Verrucae, In growing toenails, Moles, Allergies: Hay fever, Asthma attacks, Allergic reactions

 Focus on Support workers